sonsandco/django-shoptools/README.md

    or add the django-shoptools directory to your path)
 3. Modify as needed, and check the whole lot in to your project repo.
-4. If you've made changes which are not specific to the project and have general usefulness selectively check them in to the django-shoptools repo and push back upstream
+4. If you've made changes which are not specific to the project and have general usefulness, selectively commit them to the django-shoptools repo and push back upstream